sowcow/blog/content/posts/special-operation.md

 The scope of what is called "special operation" actually is nuclear.
 One can say that it is an invasion or war - expecting the worse.
 But also this can be something else - one move in some combination on the geopolicial landscape.
-China is still to move.
+China is still to make the move.
 Iran may be interested too?
-What next?
+What's next?

 # Intro